Market Price, Pure or Alloy & the Delivery Form

 Midwest Tungsten regularly receives requests for more information about tungsten mining, refining, and pricing [Request a custom quote for current Tungsten pricing].
 Often the people making these requests are considering using tungsten in some way and would like to know more about this rather unusual material.

 Tungsten does not occur naturally in its pure metallic state but is always found as an ore such as wolframite or scheelite.
 Tungsten ore is not currently mined in the United States due to financial and environmental considerations although the U. S. has substantial deposits.
 Other countries with significant tungsten resources include Russia, Bolivia, Canada, and China.
-Currently, most tungsten used in the U.S. is of Chinese origin.
+Vietnam and Australia are also beginning to actively mine tungsten.
+Over the last few decades, most tungsten used in the U.S. has been of Chinese origin.
 Recycled tungsten is of considerable importance as well.
 Because no tungsten is being currently mined in the U. S. and because it is vital to our national defense, tungsten is considered a strategic material and is stockpiled by the government.

 Tungsten is not refined by smelting or in a manner similar to many other metals due to the fact that it has the highest melting point of any metal.
 Tungsten is, therefore, extracted chemically from the crushed ore in a series of chemical reactions, titrations, washings, and filterings.
 It is common that a partially refined chemical such as ammonium paratungstate (APT) will be sold and shipped for further processing, rather than shipment of raw ore itself.
 The company which purchases the APT will then continue the process of chemical refining.
 The end result of the refining process is high purity tungsten powder.
 Two parameters, particle size, and particle size distribution are controlled to create powder which is suitable for the company’s purpose.
 Tungsten is sometimes used in powder form, but very often it must be consolidated into a solid form.